-As a police officer Bill has acquired training by various Government agencies.
+As a police officer, he has acquired training from various Government agencies.
 But since he no longer has access to his personnel – training file, he cannot accurately document that training here.
 Henceforth, he has since been trained and certified in the following disciplines within the private sector.

 Currently, Bill is an active member of a local ARES group.
-Besides general rag-chewing Bill participates in SATERN’s Delta II activations on 20 Meters, and various Nets on UHF, VHF & HF, and when the opportunities arise; he loves serving as Net Control Operator.
-Currently, he rotates as Net Control on two different repeaters.
+Besides general rag-chewing, he participates in EmComm activations on 20 Meters, and various Nets on UHF, VHF & HF, and when the opportunities arise; he loves serving as Net Control Operator.

-Bill is also a member of the American Radio Relay League (ARRL), the Amateur Radio Missionary Service (ARMS), the Keller Peak Repeater Association (KPRA), the San Gorgonio Pass Amateur Radio Club (SPARC), the Mountain Top Amateur Radio Association (MTARA), and Founder of the Ham Radio Enthusiasts Facebook page (a SoCal Inland Empire area group).
+Bill is also a member of the American Radio Relay League (ARRL), and the Founder of the Ham Radio Enthusiasts Facebook page (a SoCal Inland Empire area group).

-Though he is “genuinely content being a General,” he is an ARRL accredited Volunteer Examiner (VE) and is actively serving on at least two VE Teams for ‘Technician’ level examinations.
+Though he is “genuinely content being a General,” he is an ARRL-accredited Volunteer Examiner (VE), and an ARRL-accredited Volunteer Monitor (VM).

-- Mobile on Jeep is a Yaesu FTM-100D with Fusion
+Mobile on vehicle is a Yaesu FTM-100D with Fusion

-- Home Base for UHF/VHF is the above FT-991a, with a Comet GP-6 way above our roof (via a roof eve mount & mast).
-For Net Control duties I use a Heil Pro-7 Headset w/ a boom mic.
+The home base for UHF/VHF is the above FT-991a, with a 17′ Comet NCG GP-9 antenna (mounted on a long mast on top of our shop).
+For Net Control duties, I use a Heil Pro-7 Headset w/ a boom mic.

 Regarding his logbook: Bill will tell you that life’s too short to take logging too seriously.
-Therefore he enjoys casual conversations, occasional incremental logging, and an incomplete unconfirmed logbook.
-But he will reciprocate with QSL cards (via the U.S. mail).
+Therefore, he enjoys casual conversations, occasional incremental logging, and an incomplete unconfirmed logbook.
+But he will reciprocate with QSL cards (via U.S. mail).

 Earlier Bill mentioned the adage “Radios save lives.”
 As a Christian, he wants you to know that “Jesus saves souls!”
-To know more about that, read his Gospel tract here.
+To know more about that, read his Gospel tracthereor below.